 Attendance is by invite from the NPCC Team and the main objective is to drive the conducting of research, audit and quality improvement (QI) projects within the NPCC.

 Over the years since the CRG came into being, Consultants, NCHDs (Non-Consultant Hospital Doctors/ Junior Doctors), scientists, medical and dentistry students and representatives from surgical innovation companiesattend CRG meetings.

-Over the years we have Consultants, NCHDs (Non-consultant hospital doctors), Scientists, medical and dentistry students and surgical innovation industries attending CRG meetings.
 At these meetings we brainstorm ideas and develop projects to review and audit our current practices to ensure we are providing safe, effective care and treatment to our patients and their families.
-Ensuring patient outcomes are achieved and maintained through the rigorous use of both quantitative & qualitative research, regular audit & QI.
-Through collaborations both with laboratories and surgical innovation industries we have developed novel techniques and devices for use in craniofacial surgery for children born with craniofacial disorders.
+Ensuring patient outcomes are achieved and maintained through the rigorous use of both quantitative & qualitative research, regular audit & QI is our priority.
+Under the umbrella of the CRG and through collaborations both with laboratories and surgical innovation industries we have also developed novel techniques and devices for use in craniofacial surgery for children born with craniofacial disorders.

 The CRG has delivered on numerous publications and members of the CRG have presented at local, national and international conferences.

 Please see a list of our publications and presentations here.

 If you are a trainee doctor, dentist, medical student, nurse or HSCP (Health and Social Care Professional) and you are interested in learning more about what the CRG at the NPCC, please contact

 National Paediatric Craniofacial Centre